 Propane and Natural Gas

 Propane and natural gas forges are relatively clean burning and well-suited to tasks such as forge welding and other operations where cleanliness is paramount.
-Storage and operation pose different safety issues to solid fuel sources, and they do not solve the problem of reliance on fossil fuels.
+Storage and operation pose different safety issues than solid fuel sources, and gas forges tend to be highly oxidizing on the work surface.
 I feel that gas forging has its place in certain shops for certain tasks, but would not personally want to run a gas forge all day for the work I do.

 Good Old Bituminous Coal

 Coal is a useful material for building and controlling a good forge fire as it can be shaped and managed with water to create a self-enclosing oven that focuses heat on the work.
 Another positive is that it is relatively hard to light in solid form, making it safer to store and use.
 The major downside of forging with coal is that during the coking phase of the burn, the impurities that come out can be hazardous to respiration and nervous systems over long periods of exposure.
-Forging with pre-made coke instead of coal protects the smith from direct exposure to these chemicals but does not prevent them being vented into the air somewhere.
+Forging with pre-made coke instead of coal protects the smith from direct exposure to these chemicals but does not prevent them entirely.
 Another issue for today’s smith is that proper quality and purity of blacksmithing coal is not always easy to obtain.
-After many years of using coal I still enjoy the smell and feel and understand its behavior well, but am willing to adapt to a new fuel for the sake of health and future.
+After many years of using coal I still enjoy the smell and feel and understand its behavior well, but am willing to adapt to a new fuel for the sake of health. (update: after using charcoal for several years now I would never want to go back to coal)

 Using a small amount of firewood, dry wood cutoffs from construction waste, are heated inside an enclosed container until they begin to give off their gas and impurities.
 The gas is vented out the bottom of the container back into the heating fire at which point the system becomes self-sustaining and the wood gas given off supplies the heat to continue the process to completion.
 Once this clean-burning fire goes out, the container is left to cool over night before opening and chopping for use.
 A record of the subsequent journey is here: All posts tagged Charcoal.